sleepingkingstudios/cuprum-rails/README.md

 #   }
 ```

 Above, we define a custom serializer for serializing `Struct` instances.
-We then use the serializer on our Book-like struct by passing it to the `#call` method, along with the default JSON serializers.
+We then use the serializer on our Book-like struct by passing it to the `#call` method, along with a serialization context that contains the default JSON serializers.
 The `#call` method takes each pair of keys and values and calls `super()`, which finds the configured serializer for each value.
 In our case, the default serializer for a `String` returns the string, while the default serializer for an `Array` returns a new array whose items are the serialized array items.
 Finally, a `Hash` with `String` keys is generated, which is our `Struct` serialized into a JSON-compatible object.

 `Cuprum::Rails` defines the following serializers:

 **Cuprum::Rails::Serializers::Json::Serializer**

 The base class for JSON serializers.
-Takes a configured `serializers:` hash and finds the serializer for the given object, then calls that serializer with the object and the configured serializers.
+Takes a configured `context:` and finds the serializer for the given object, then calls that serializer with the object and the given context.

 The serializer for an object is determined based on the object's class.
 Specifically, for each ancestor of the object's class, the configured serializers are checked for a key matching that ancestor.
 If that class or module is a key in the configured hash, then the corresponding serializer is used to serialize the object.
 If the configured serializers do not include a serializer for any of the object class's ancestors, raises an `UndefinedSerializerError`.